sraashis/easytorch/README.md

       return ETAverages(num_averages=1)

   def reset_dataset_cache(self):
-      self.cache['global_test_score'] = []
       '''
-      DeSpecifies fines what scores to monitor in validation set, and maximize/minimize it?
+      Specifies fines what scores to monitor in validation set, and maximize/minimize it?
       '''
+      self.cache['global_test_score'] = []
       self.cache['monitor_metric'] = 'f1' # It must be a method in your class returned by new_metrics()
       self.cache['metric_direction'] = 'maximize'